Eggerific/ContactListApp/README.md

 http://localhost:5000/
 ```

 If you see this, thanks for looking!
 Lol, I'm just trying expand my skills.
-If your a recruiter, I NEED AN INTERNSHIP!
-I  hope this says something about my eagerness to learn, even though this isn't the best.
+If your a recruiter, I  hope this says something about my eagerness to learn, even though this isn't the best.